Placement Years 2026/27: The Complete Guide

 Why placement students get better final year grades

-Starting your placement — what to expect
+Starting your placement: what to expect

 The first few weeks of a placement are genuinely different from anything most students have experienced before.
 Understanding the transition helps you navigate it without misinterpreting normal adjustment as failure.

-Induction & orientation
+Induction and orientation

 - IT setup, HR paperwork, security access

-- Meeting your team, manager, and placement cohort
+- Meeting your team, manager and placement cohort

 - Company culture and processes orientation

-- Feeling overwhelmed is normal — everyone does
+- Feeling overwhelmed is normal: everyone does

-- Ask every question — no question is too basic right now
+- Ask every question: no question is too basic right now

 Learning the job